akarve/bipsea/README.md

     xprv9s21ZrQH143K3YwuXcacSSghcUfrrEyj9hTHU3a2gmr6SzPBaxmuTgKGBWtFdnnCjwGYMkU7mLvxba8FFPGLQUMvyACZTEdSCJ8uBwh5Aqs

-`--strict` ensures that the input words are from the BIP-39 list and have a valid checksum.
+The default switch `--strict` ensures that the input words are from the BIP-39 list and have a valid checksum.

 ## xprv from dice rolls (or any string)

 ```
-bipsea seed -f str -u "123456123456123456"
+bipsea seed -f words -u "123456123456123456" --not-strict
 ```

     Warning: Relative entropy of input seems low (0.18).
 Consider more complex --input.